Luther J. Battiste, III, Founding Shareholder

 Luther has served as president of the Columbia Lawyers Association, the Richland County Bar, Association, the South Carolina Trial Lawyers Association, and The Southeastern Region of the American Board of Trial Advocates (SEABOTA).

 He is also a member of the John Belton O’Neil Inn of Court, Southern Trial Lawyers Association, American Association for Justice, the National Bar Association, the South Carolina Association for Justice, Injured Workers Advocates, and The American Trial Lawyers Association.
+In 2017, Luther was elected National Vice President of the American Board of Trial Advocates.

 He served two terms as Commissioner of the Richland-Lexington Airport Commission which operates the Columbia Airport and as Chairman for two years.
 In 1999, Luther Battiste received the coveted Distinguished Alumni Award from the University of South Carolina.
 In 1999, he was selected to the South Carolina Black Hall Fame and for inclusion in the Bell South African American Calendar for 2004.
 In 2007, the Richland County Bar Association awarded him the John W. Williams Award, its highest honor.
 In 2008, he was selected by Historic Columbia Foundation as one of the 30 Most Significant African-Americans in Richland County.